pleonex/game-patcher/docs/articles/specs/installer.md

-# Open mod installer
+# Mod Installer eXtensible

-The _open mod installer_ is a format used to distribute a specific mod of a product, such as a video-game.
+The _mod installer extensible_ is a format used to distribute a specific mod of a product, such as a video-game.
 It contains instructions on how to apply the mod.
 The format is extensible and compatible for many platforms via _platform extensions_.

 The installer is not intended to distribute binary or text diffs.
 It describes